 Having two dedicated WAN ports is a bit redundant, however.
 Other Dual-WAN routers I’ve reviewed, such as the Synology RT2600ac or the Asus RT-AC86U, can turn one of their LAN ports into a second WAN port when need be.

 In the case of the TRENDnet, the 2nd WAN port can’t work as another LAN port.
-That said, unless you do have two Internet connections, that port will sit there, taking up space.
+That said, unless you have two Internet connections, that port will sit there, taking up space.

 As always, the TEW-829DRU’s extra LAN ports are welcome; you can add plenty of wired devices to the network before having to use a switch.
-Unfortunately, though, the router doesn’t feature Link Aggregation, meaning you can’t combine two of its LAN ports into a single 2Gbps connection.
+Unfortunately, the router doesn’t feature Link Aggregation, meaning you can’t combine two of its LAN ports into a single 2Gbps connection.

 Easy step process